DevInnovationLab/dil-lab-manual.github.io/templates/code-review.md

 - Is the code using pre-specified functions for all tasks where that is possible?
 > For example, using post-estimation commands to calculate confidence intervals instead or manually coding them.
 - Do inputs have a single representation in the code?
-> For examples, the list of outcome and control variables is defined in a single place and referred to using a function, macro, or object whenever needed?
+> For example, the list of outcome and control variables is defined in a single place and referred to using a function, macro, or object whenever needed?

 ### Automation
 - Are any manual steps required to run the code?
 Could they be automated?
 - Are outputs such as tables and figures exported through code to an accessible format (csv, tex, png, svg)?
 - Are outputs formatted using code, so they are ready for publication once exported?
->For example, are all the necessary labels and notes added in the code?
+> For example, are all the necessary labels and notes added in the code?
 Are the number of decimals, font sizes and other formatting automated?

 ## Reproducibility
 - Can you run the code from start to end?
 If not, can you tell why?